 Tap the text to show or hide reading controls.

-Geon-hyuk, who had been snickering at Naru’s changing expression, hardened his face into something cold.
-He looked like a psychopath from a dark movie.
+Geon-hyuk, who had been snickering at Naru’s changing expression, hardened his face coldly.
+He looked like a psychopath out of some dark movie.

 “I thought you were that rich kid Gyu-yeon had been trashing, but you’re not.”